We may earn money or other compensation from the companies or products mentioned in this post.

 It’s a rare thing, but it’s true—Disneyland can reach capacity and often the parking lots are the first indicator that things are more crowded than usual.
 Here’s all the details on Disneyland being “sold out” and what to do if you’re there when it’s super full or about to reach capacity.

 How many people does it take to reach capacity?
 Simply put, we don’t know.
 Disney doesn’t release those numbers to the public, but the L.A.
-Times puts it at around 80,000 and we expect that limit to increase once Star Wars: Galaxy’s Edge opens.
+Times puts it at around 80,000 and that was before Galaxy’s Edge.

 When did Disneyland last reach capacity?
 12/27/19, 12/27/18 and again on 12/28/18.
 It also reached capacity on those same exact dates in 2017.
 Here’s the rundown of what happened and when: